Subatomic Physics Major Resources Support program

 Selection criteria

-• Uniqueness of the resource
+• Scope and added value of the resource

 • past, current and projected level of use of the resource by researchers in the field nationally and internationally; can discuss trends as compared to past levels of use, if applicable